roc-11/football-crazy-pp5/README.md

 ### Sitemap

 I've used [XML-Sitemaps](https://www.xml-sitemaps.com) to generate a sitemap.xml file.
-This was generated using my deployed site URL: HEROKU-LINK-HERE
+This was generated using my deployed site URL: https://football-crazy-pp5-5b2eb292c933.herokuapp.com/

 After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I've downloaded and included in the repository.